mcginnsons/genai-embedding-model-evaluator/README.md

-# GenAI Model Evaluator
+# GenAI Embedding Model Evaluator

-The GenAI Model Evaluator is a tool designed for you to analyze and compare the performance of various Bedrock FM models, particularly focusing on aspects like cost efficiency, speed, and summarization accuracy of text from uploaded PDF documents.
+The GenAI Embedding Model Evaluator is a tool designed for you to analyze and compare the performance of various Bedrock Embedding models, particularly focusing on aspects like faithfulness, answer relevancy, context recall, context precision, context entity recall, answer similarity, answer correctness, harmfulness, maliciousness, coherence, correctness, and conciseness as made available by the open source RAGAS framework.
 By automating the evaluation process and providing detailed scoring across multiple criteria, it enables you to make informed decisions when selecting the most optimal models for specific tasks.
-With its streamlite interface, you can easily upload your PDFs, run evaluations on different models, and visualize comparative performance metrics to identify the best model for your needs.
+With its streamlite interface, you can easily upload your questions and answers, run evaluations on different embedding models and knowledge bases, and visualize comparative performance metrics to identify the best embedding model for your needs.

-##### Authors: Brian Maguire, Dom Bavaro, Ryan Doty
+##### Authors: Justin McGinnity Forked from a branch created by: Brian Maguire, Dom Bavaro, Ryan Doty

 ## Demo
 ![Alt text](images/demo.gif)

 ## Features

-- **PDF Summarization:** Currently supports evaluating Bedrock Models' ability to summarize text from uploaded PDF documents.
-Future updates will extend support to other tasks such as classification and text generation/editing.
-- **Cost Efficiency and Speed Analysis:** Enables comparison of different FM models based on their total operational costs and execution time to pinpoint the most efficient options.
+- **Cost Efficiency and Speed Analysis:** Enables comparison of different embedding models based on their total operational costs and execution time to pinpoint the most efficient options.
-- **Summarization Evaluation with Detailed Scoring:** Offers functions that summarize evaluation results with scores reflecting various aspects like fidelity, coherence, conciseness, objectivity, etc.
+- **RAGAS Evaluation with Detailed Scoring:** Leverages the open source RAGAS (RAG assessment) framework to evaluate the effectiveness of an embedding model and knowledge base to perform across the following metrics: faithfulness, answer relevancy, context recall, context precision, context entity recall, answer similarity, answer correctness, harmfulness, maliciousness, coherence, correctness, and conciseness.
 - **Visualization Tools for Model Comparison:** Provides visual aids to facilitate an easier understanding of how different models stack up against each other in performance metrics.
 - **Automated Model Evaluation:** Streamlines the evaluation process through AI-driven analysis of model performance data.

-## Benefits

-- **Efficiency:** Saves time and effort by automating analysis tasks.
-- **Consistency:** Ensures consistent assessments across different models using standardized criteria.
-- **Insights:** Facilitates informed decision-making by quantifying performance metrics.
-- **Presentation:** Enhances understanding through clear visual comparisons between models.
-- **Scalability:** Easily scales to accommodate multiple models or datasets.

 ## Getting Started